derrickmehaffy/strapi-automation/README.md

-# strapi-ansible
+# Strapi Automation

-Spinning up Strapi servers either from scratch or from a repo using Terraform and Ansible
+Spinning up Strapi servers either from scratch or from a repo using Terraform and Ansible.

 ## Status